Anne is a history buff with a passion for the weird and unusual. She enjoys learning about the tragic and the

 When actual danger is near, freezing wastes valuable time and allows danger to enact harm onto its victim.
-In the case of a zombie apocalypse, this could give an advantage to zombies in the few seconds it would take a frozen person to react to the danger.
+In the case of a zombie apocalypse, this could give an advantage to zombies in the few seconds it would take a paused person to react to the danger.

 Of course, fight or flight are better reactions but not without consequence.
 When in fear mode, taking flight often leads to a person fleeing without regard for their surroundings.
 It could very well lead from a bad place to a worse place.
 You may escape one group of zombies just to find yourself surrounded by another group.
 Fighting raises the risk of death or transmission of the zombie virus.
 In a real-world situation, the best case scenario would be never to be surprised and always have a plan.
 Unfortunately, it rarely works out that way.

 In a real-life zombie situation, survival skills are a must.
-Today, most people fall into one of two categories: those who are over-confident in their abilities to survive without modern conveniences and those who don't care how unprepared they are because they do have modern conveniences.
+Today, most people fall into one of two categories: those who are over-confident in their abilities to survive without modern conveniences and those who don't care how unprepared they are because they have modern conveniences.
 A hundred years ago, the majority of the population knew some basic skills.
 It could be sewing, cooking, hunting, making a fire, or how to find locations via landmarks.
 As technology began to fill the average person's home, many of these skills were no longer seen as needed.
 Thusly, they were no longer taught and have mainly gone by the wayside.

 Basic survival skills are often seen as gimmicky hobbies.
 Why know how to hunt and prepare a carcass when it's easier going to the store?
 Why know which local plants are edible when there's a fast food place on every corner?
 What need is there to know several ways to purify water when you can get potable water anywhere you go?
 What is the point of knowing how to read a map when GPS is so much better and faster?